Safeguarding Children Policy and Procedures

-The Designated Safeguarding Lead (DSL) is Marion McMullan.
-Katharine Wright is the Deputy Designated Safeguarding Lead.
-The DSL and Deputy DSL work together to ensure the setting meets the Safeguarding and Welfare Requirements with regard to safeguarding children.
+The Designated Safeguarding Lead (DSL) is Kathryn Jeffcoate.
+Jen Don Carolis is the Deputy Designated Safeguarding Lead (DDSL).
+The DSL and DDSL work together to ensure the setting meets the Safeguarding and Welfare Requirements with regard to safeguarding children.
 They are aware of their responsibilities to safeguard children outside operational hours and will develop effective working relations with other agencies and services as necessary and decide whether to take further action about specific concerns.
+Pyrford Preschool believes in building trusting and supportive relationships with families, staff and volunteers.
 Their roles are to ensure that:

 - All Staff (permanent and temporary), volunteers and helpers are aware that safeguarding children is everyone’s responsibility.

-- All adults working and looking after children at playgroup have read this document and are able to put these procedures into practice.
+- All adults working with and looking after children at preschool have read this document and are able to put these procedures into practice.

 - Safeguarding training of all staff is up to date.

 - General points about safeguarding at Pyrford Preschool

 - Mobile phones and cameras

 - Existing Injuries to children

 - Child absence from preschool